 Oven Method

-To make this in an oven, preheat oven to 425 degrees Fahrenheit.
+To make oven baked Chilean sea bass, preheat oven to 425 degrees Fahrenheit.
 Spray baking dish with nonstick spray.

-Pat dry both sides of fish.
+Pat dry both sides of the fish.
 Season with sea salt and pepper.

 In a microwave safe dish, melt butter.
 Stir in minced garlic and oregano.

 Place fish skin side down in baking dish.
-Pour melted butter mixture over fish.
-Top fish with sliced lemon.
+Pour the melted butter mixture over the white fish.
+Top with sliced lemon.

-Bake for 15 to 20 minutes or until fish is flaky.
+Bake for 15 to 20 minutes or until the fish is flaky.

 Serve with pan juices and fresh parsley.